McLean County Certified Work Ready Community (CWRC) Initiative

 Learn more about the McLean County Certified Work Ready Community (CWRC) initiative.
 CWRC is a partnership between ACT, Inc. and the McLean County Community Compact, McLean County Chamber of Commerce, Bloomington-Normal Economic Development Council, McLean County Unit 5, Regional Office of Education 17, and Heartland Community College.

 “McLean County is the only county in Illinois and one of just 16 in the nation selected to participate in a two-year pilot project with ACT's Certified Work Ready Communities program,” said Gary Niehaus, superintendent of Unit 5 schools and chair of the McLean County Community Compact.

 Click on the following PDF documents for more information:

 You can earn bronze, silver, gold and platinum certification through internet-based assessments.
-Key areas include: Reading for Information, Locating Information and Applied Math as well as a soft skills assessment (Talent).
+Key areas include: Reading for Information, Locating Information and Applied Math.
 The final certification level is based on your combined test results.
 Skill reports are distributed at the conclusion of the testing session.

 Note: All examinees are required to present a current official photo ID (for example: driver’s license, passport).

 The time limit for each WorkKeys assessment is one hour.